CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/005-cost-reduction.md

 # Run a local environment

 CluedIn is container based and therefor can run on almost any kind of setup that can run containers.
 We support [Local installation](/deployment/local) which eliminates the need for a full cluster setup for development purposes.
-It will still require quite a powerful machine, but will reduce OpEx costs as a result.
+It will still require quite a powerful machine, but will mean there is no OpEx costs as a result.

 For more information, please refer to the documentation above or reach out to CluedIn support who will be happy to assist.